Health care executive’s killer evades police for fourth day as backpack, DNA and bullets offer clues into his identity

 Authorities have yet to officially confirm the bag’s origins, the source said.

-Investigators are also examining whether the shooter used a specialized weapon in the killing, Joseph Kenny, chief detective of the NYPD told The New York Times.
+Investigators are also examining whether the shooter used a specialized weapon in the killing, Kenny told reporters Friday.

 Law enforcement officials have briefed border guards on both sides of the US border with Canada and Mexico to be on the lookout for the suspect, a law enforcement source briefed on the investigation told CNN.

-The suspect traveled to New York City on a Greyhound bus that began its route in Atlanta, law enforcement sources told CNN.
-Officials are in the process of ruling out a tip that the shooter left the area by plane.
+The suspect traveled to New York City on a Greyhound bus that began its route in Atlanta, Kenny said Friday.
+Upon his arrival on November 24, the suspect took a cab from the Port Authority bus terminal to the vicinity of the Hilton Hotel and stayed there for about half an hour, he said.

 Photos from the hostel along with a burner phone and water bottle believed to have been dropped by the suspect upon fleeing the Wednesday shooting scene outside the Hilton Midtown have offered investigators additional clues in the case.

-Bullets inscribed with the words “depose” and “delay” were also recovered near the scene, sources told CNN.

-Kenny told reporters the words “delay,” “deny” and “depose” were scrawled on the ammunition, one word on each of three bullets, according to The Associated Press.
+Kenny told reporters the words “delay,” “deny” and “depose” were scrawled on the ammunition, one word on each of three bullets.
+The bullets are still being tested, he said.

 Police are exploring whether the words could indicate a motive, since they are similar to a phrase commonly used to describe insurance company tactics: “Delay, deny, defend.”
 The phrase is also the title of a book critical of the industry.